renato76/renato76/README.md

-- Hey I'm Ren - Thanks for visitng my GitHub Page! 😀
+- 👋 Hi, I’m @ren-plentific
 - 👀 I’m interested in football, music, movies, hiking.
 - 🌱 I’m currently learning TypeScript and Alt JS
 - 💞️ I’m looking to collaborate on React projects
+- 📫 Feel free to reach out on LinkedIn: https://www.linkedin.com/in/renato-mignogna/
-- 📫 You can reach me at renmignogna@gmail.com
+- ⭐️ Or email me at renmignogna@gmail.com